elbynum/repsa/_exhibits/a.md

 ### Notes

-*Material for this essay draws on ethnographic research during June of 2018, and additional information comes from:*
+*This essay was originally written for the course "Experimental Ethnographies," taught by Professor Kristina Lyons at the University of Pennsylvania in Spring 2019.
+Material for this essay draws on ethnographic research conducted in June of 2018, and additional information comes from:*

 Barrios, Raúl García.
 “El origen de la reserva ecológica de la UNAM en CU: historia de un conflicto patrimonial y ambiental.” *Cultura y representaciones sociales*, 2014, 50.
 “REPSA.
 Reserva Ecológica Del Pedregal de San Ángel.”
 Accessed February 10, 2019. http://www.repsa.unam.mx/.